 For the pincers at the front, you can take an additional one-inch piece of pipe cleaner and wrap it around the end of each arm.
 Then add wiggle eyes.

 For the crab with the Maryland flag, print an image from the internet, or make a copy from a magazine.
 Place a plate on the image and trace around the plate.
 Then cut out the circle.
 Turn over the plate and then with the circle image of the flag on top, punch holes around the plate.
-You don’t need to glue the paper to the plate as the pipe cleaners will hold it in place once they are wrapped through each hole.
+You can tape the paper to the plate to hold it in place.

 I hope you enjoy making these fun crabs with your kids on Maryland Day!